 Children K – 5th Grade

-Welcome to the Religious Education (RE) program!
+Welcome to the Religious Exploration (RE) program!
 We strive to provide a program rich in opportunities for our children to grow spiritually in a caring and loving environment.
 We value diversity and inclusiveness, believing that there are many spiritual paths, not just one.
 We affirm the uniqueness of each child in his or her spiritual development.

 The goals of RE are to:

 - Create a sense of belonging to a religious tradition with a long history